robsterlini/robsterlini-frontend/src/journal/2014/opentype-and-selection-dont-mix.md

 ---
-title: Opentype and ::selection don’t mix
+title: Opentype & ::selection don’t mix
 date: 2014-04-29
 description: Fixing the dubious way that Chrome on <abbr title="Mac OS X" class="sc">OSX</abbr> borks OpenType features when used with a custom ::selection.
 layout: post